Saturday, 29 July 2023

 Sirkeci Terminal opened in 1890

-Today a bustling train station
+Today the terminal bustling modern train station

 No comments: